forflo/archlinux-ci-deploy-docker/README.md

 Docker containing

-- pandoc
-- pandoc-citeproc
-- texlive-most
+- mutt (for email sending)
-- openssh
+- openssh (scp, sftp)
-- git
+- git ...

-you probably won't get a more up-to-date latex stuff docker container than this one :smile:
+for ci jobs.
+List might grow in the future.